mbsg99/TP223-Touch-Sensor-Breakout-Board/README.md

 The article is being published in collaboration with JLCPCB.
 It is one of the most experienced PCB manufacturers with more than a decade in the field of PCB prototype and fabrication, they are committed to meeting the needs of our customers from different industries in terms of quality, delivery, cost-effectiveness and any other demanding requests.

+# Introduction

+The TTP223 is a touchpad detector IC replicating a single tactile button.
+This touch detection IC is designed for replacing traditional direct button keys with diverse pad sizes.

+A capacitive touch sensor module based on the dedicated TTP223 touch sensor IC.
+The module provides a single integrated touch sensing area of 11 x 10.5mm with a sensor range of ~5mm.
+An on-board LED will give a visual indication of when the sensor is triggered.
+When triggered the output of the module will switch from its idle low state to high (default operation).
+Solder jumpers allow for reconfiguring its mode of operation to be either active low or toggle output.

+# Features

+•	Capacitive Touch Breakout
+•	Momentary capacitive touch button with easy-to-use digital I/O pins
+•	Output line value: High / Low
+•	Power source: 1.8V–5V

 # Ordering the PCBs From JLCPCB
 Full Process is shown using Screenshots Step-wise.